 - Swap out the blueberries for some chocolate chips to make it a real treat!

 How Do I Know When the Muffins Are Done?

-A simple baking trick (that works with most baked goods) is to stick a toothpick in the middle of the the muffin and pull strait up.
+A simple baking trick (that works with most baked goods) is to stick a toothpick in the middle of the muffin and pull straight up.
 If there is any batter on the toothpick, bake for a few more minutes.
 If the toothpick comes up clean, the muffins are done and can be removed from the oven.

 Can Blueberry Muffins Be Frozen?